On the cohomology ring of symplectic fillings

-Although the full flow-category requires transversality for all moduli spaces, but the Gysin sequence is well-defined for almost complex structure for low regularity by the following. \begin{proposition} Let $E\to W$ be a $k$-sphere bundle, then the Euler part of the Gysin exact sequence
+Although the full flow-category requires transversality for all moduli spaces, the Gysin sequence is well-defined for almost complex structure of low regularity by the following. \begin{proposition} Let $E\to W$ be a $k$-sphere bundle, then the Euler part of the Gysin exact sequence

 is well defined for $J_i\in \cJ^{R_i,\le k}_{+,\le i}(W)$. \end{proposition} \begin{proof} We first prove the truncated Gysin sequence